Intro to Java Classwork: List Keeper, Part 1

 Use the word number when asking the user to enter words into the

-array.
+ArrayList.
 For example: "Please enter word #1:".

 Advanced Option #2

-feature that requires the user to enter at least one word into
+Add a feature to your program that requires the user to enter at

-the array.
-If the user presses the ENTER key on a line by itself
+least one word into the ArrayList.
+If the user presses the ENTER

-before entering any words, keep asking the user to enter a word
+key on a line by itself before entering any words, keep asking the

-until at least one word is in the array.
+user to enter a word until at least one word is in the ArrayList.

 Advanced Option #3